Why Do I Need an Email Database?

 - Opt-in emails: Lists compiled of consumers who have expressed an interest in receiving information should be used whenever possible.
 Using non opt-in lists increases the chances of being reported as a spammer, even when opt-out links are offered in email marketing communications.

-A variety of information helping you categorize and selectively target different groups of prospects should be captured in your database.
+A variety of information helping you categorise and selectively target different groups of prospects should be captured in your database.
 These include:

 - Location (City, Post Code, Address)